 We learn also that the Board has, for a third time, rejected the .xxx TLD application from ICM registry.
 Will it stick this time?
 Will ICM litigate?
 Susan Crawford's vigorous dissent skewers ICANN's process and the legitimacy of its conclusions:

+I must dissent from this resolution, which is not only weak but unprincipled.
+I'm troubled by the path the board has followed on this issue since I joined the board in December of 2005.
+I'd like to make two points.
 First, ICANN only creates problems for itself when it acts in an ad hoc fashion in response to political pressures.
 Second, ICANN should take itself seriously, as a private governanced institution with a limited mandate and should resist efforts by governments to veto what it does.